 Lead Poisoning Prevention

 Children's rapidly developing bodies absorb lead more readily than adult bodies.
 This, combined with children's natural exploration of their surroundings makes them especially vulnerable to lead poisoning.
 The most common lead exposure for children is from lead-based paint, which was commonly used in homes prior to 1978.
-Children may also be exposed to lead through consumer products, toys, and parents' hobbies.
+In Montana, over 50% of housing structures were built before 1980 and thus more likely to contain lead based paint or plumbing.
+Children may also be exposed to lead through consumer products, toys, and "take-home" lead from adult' jobs and hobbies.
+Children at higher risk for lead exposure should receive a sample blood lead test at their 12 and 24 months well-child visit with their primary care provider.

 Learn how to protect your family from the harmful effects of lead exposure.

-- Centers for Disease Control and Prevention (CDC) Lead Website
+- Centers for Disease Control and Prevention (CDC) Resources for Parents and Caregivers

 - Environmental Protection Agency (EPA) Lead Web site